hairyf/overlastic/docs/en/vue/index.md

 </template>
 ```

-If you want to replace them with other fields and event names, you can do so using the `model` and `events` config of usePrograms.
+If you want to replace them with other fields and event names, you can do so using the `model` and `events` config of useOverlayDefine.

 ```ts
 const props = defineProps({